ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/finance_color.md

 ---
+noindex: true
-Title: "Custom Colors - ScottPlot 4.1 Cookbook"
+title: "Custom Colors - ScottPlot 4.1 Cookbook"
 Description: "Candles that close below their open price are colored differently from candles which close at or above it.
 These colors can be customized.
 Combine this styling with a custom wick color (which also controls the candle border) to create a different visual style."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71